-Of its many advantages let’s see here some: we can start useful macros, we can insert interactive controls.
+Of its many advantages, let’s see here some: we can start useful macros, and we can insert interactive controls.

-Thereby we give data visualization an effective support and can make our presentation more spectacular.
+Thereby we give data visualization effective support and can make our presentation more spectacular.

 Developer Tab – Where to find it?

 The Developer tab function was not created for beginner users.
-But on the other hand the most dashboard software can be reached only from here.
+But on the other hand, most dashboard software can be reached only from here.

 The steps below are relevant to Excel 2013 and Excel 2016 versions.

-Quick tip: If you are in a hurry you can choose the faster way using keyboard shortcuts.
-You can even make it appear faster when clicking on the “R” button after right click.
+Quick tip: If you are in a hurry, you can choose the faster way using keyboard shortcuts.
+You can even make it appear faster when clicking on the “R” button after the right click.

-On the picture below you can see the Excel Option window.
+In the picture below, you can see the Excel Options window.

 Now you will have ‘Developer’ displayed as one of the tabs.

-It is enough to do this procedure ones.
-From now on you can use this tab to access all the options within it.
+It is enough to do this procedure once.
+From now on, you can use this tab to access all its options.

-Let’s see an alternate method to get developer tab in Excel ribbon!
-Most user know and use this method.
+Let’s see an alternate method to get the developer tab in the Excel ribbon!
+Most users know and use this method.